mpalmer/action-validator/CONTRIBUTING.md

 # Environment Setup

 ## Install Rust
-Firstly, you'll need make any changes to the core functionality of this project.
-We recommend use `rustup`, on the recommendation of the rust team.
-You can find the installation instructions [here](https://www.rust-lang.org/tools/install).
+Firstly, you'll need a Rust toolchain to make any changes to the core functionality of this project.
+We recommend [using `rustup`](https://www.rust-lang.org/tools/install), because that's what the Rust core team recommend.

 To confirm that rust is installed, run the `cargo` command.
 If you don't receive the help docs output, you may need to add rust to your shell rc file.

 ## Git Submodule Setup
 This repository uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 Specifically for the use of [schemastore](https://github.com/SchemaStore/schemastore).

 To setup the git submodule after cloning this repo to your local, you'll want to run the following commands:
 1. `git submodule init`